TTK4130/ttk4130.github.io/docs/animation.rst

         x_ddot, theta_ddot = q_ddot[0], q_ddot[1]
         return [theta_dot, theta_ddot, x_dot, x_ddot] # Same shape as input

-We'll then define our parameters and generate our trajectory by integrating with SciPy.
+We then define our parameters and generate our trajectory by integrating with SciPy.

 .. jupyter-execute::